 The Eurozone crisis exposed weaknesses in the Eurozone’s design.
 This column – by Nobelist Joe Stiglitz and World Bank Chief Economist Kaushik Basu – argues that the Eurozone’s financial architecture can be improved by amending the Treaty of Lisbon to permit appropriately structured cross-country liability for sovereign debt incurred by EZ members.

-Hans-Werner Sinn 22 June 2007
+Hans-Werner Sinn, Friday, June 22, 2007

 Seigniorage is generated when a central bank creates money and gives it to the private sector in exchange for interest-bearing assets.
 Under the Maastricht Treaty, the interest earnings are distributed according to country size, but given the dominant role of the DM before the euro, this allocation rule cost Germany about €30 billion.